teknologi-umum/blog/content/the-basics-of-go.md

 Wait, why the capacity of people is 6?
 Well, I'm not going to explain this right now.
 But if you're curious, you can read [this article](https://go.dev/blog/slices-intro#TOC_5.) to know more.

-Maps is like a Dictionary, Vector, Object, or Hash in other languages.
+Maps is like a Dictionary, Associative Array, Object, or Hash in other languages.

 ```go
 var capitalCities = map[string]string{